Regenerative agriculture: Developments (since 2010)

 Several large corporations have also announced regenerative agriculture initiatives in the last few years.
 In 2019, General Mills announced an effort to promote regenerative agriculture practices in their supply chain.
 The farming practices have received criticism from academic and government experiments on sustainability in farming.
 In particular, Gunsmoke Farm partnered with General Mills to transition to regenerative agriculture practices and become a teaching hub for others.
 Experts from the area have expressed concerns about the farm now doing more harm than good, with agronomist Ruth Beck stating that "Environmental marketing got ahead of what farmers can actually do".

 In February 2021, the regenerative agriculture market gained traction after Joe Biden's Secretary of Agriculture Tom Vilsack made reference to it during his Senate Confirmation hearing.
-The Biden Administration wants to utilize $30 billion from the USDA's Commodity Credit Corporations to incentive farmers to adopt sustainable practices.
+The Biden administration wants to utilize $30 billion from the USDA's Commodity Credit Corporations to incentivise farmers to adopt sustainable practices.
 Vilsack stated in the hearing, "It is a great tool for us to create the kind of structure that will inform future farm bills about what will encourage carbon sequestration, what will encourage precision agriculture, what will encourage soil health and regenerative agricultural practices."
-After this announcement from the Biden Administration, several national and international corporations announced initiatives into regenerative agriculture.
+After this announcement from the Biden administration, several national and international corporations announced initiatives into regenerative agriculture.
 During the House of Representatives Committee on Agriculture's first hearing on climate change, Gabe Brown, a proponent of regenerative agriculture, testified about the role of regenerative agriculture in both the economics and sustainability of farming.

 In 2021, PepsiCo announced that by 2030 they will work with the farmers in their supply chain to establish regenerative agriculture practices across their approximately 7 million acres.
 In 2021, Unilever announced an extensive implementation plan to incorporate regenerative agriculture throughout their supply chain.
 VF Corporation, the parent company of The North Face, Timberland, and Vans, announced in 2021 a partnership with Terra Genesis International to create a supply chain for their rubber that comes from sources utilizing regenerative agriculture.
 Nestle announced in 2021 a $1.8 billion investment in regenerative agriculture in an effort to reduce their emissions by 95%.

-A recent trend of small-scale farmers have been taking the lead in adopting regenerative agriculture principles.